Understanding Canada's health care system

-- A family doctor who knows you, your life context, and your health situation, is an artifact from the past.
-Except for some very small towns and villages, it is almost impossible for a doctor to have the time to get to know you and your life, and connect that to your health.
-Doctors are paid to help many people, not a few, and with the demands on them, they must spend just the minimum amount of time necessary to address your immediate health concerns.
+- A family doctor who really knows you, your life context, and your health situation is becoming an artifact from the past.
+Except for in some smaller towns and cities it is almost impossible for a doctor to have the time to get to know you and your life context and connect that to your health.
+Doctors are paid to help many people, not a few, and with the high demands on them they do not usually have the time necessary to address much more than your immediate health concerns.

 - Specialists have more time to address your complex and chronic health concerns.
 Family doctors will typically refer you to emergency departments at a hospital for emergencies and specialists for more complex health concerns.

 - You have more power to understand your own general medical concerns today thanks to the Internet.
 Family doctors would educate you in the past on even basic aspects of health and medical issues but this is not so necessary now.
 This is another reason they can spend less time with you - you can learn the basics on your own.